geeky4dev/Full-Stack-Open-University-of-Helsinki-/part0/0.4-New note diagram/new-note.md

 # Diagram depicting the situation where the user creates a new note on the page

-ssequenceDiagram
+sequenceDiagram
     participant browser
     participant server

     Note right of browser: The user types a note in the text field and clicks "Save"